heyoka/faxe-docs/docs/nodes/state_change.md

 .enter_keep('err', 'err_code')
 %% we keep these fields for the new state-leave data-point .leave_keep('err', 'err_code')
+%% prefix all fields written by this node with 'my_' .prefix('my_')

 ```
 Example output in json for the enter data-point: